Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide.md

 The modern Key Vault client libraries also share some of the cross-service improvements made to the Azure development experience, such as:
 - Using the new `@azure/identity` library to share a single authentication approach between clients.
 - A unified logging and diagnostics pipeline that offers a common view of the activities across each of the client libraries.
-- (In case of JavaScript) The use of promises rather than callbacks for a simplified programming experience.
+- The use of promises rather than callbacks for a simplified programming experience.
-- (In case of JavaScript) The use of async iterators in paging APIs.
+- The use of async iterators in paging APIs.

 ## Important changes

 ### Separate packages and clients

-In the interest of simplifying the API `azure-keyvault` and `KeyVaultClient` were split into separate packages and clients:
+In the interest of simplifying the API for working with Key Vault keys, secrets and certificates, the `azure-keyvault`  package is split into separate packages.

 - [`@azure/keyvault-keys`][kvk-readme] contains `KeyClient` for working with Key Vault keys, and `CryptographyClient` for performing cryptographic operations.
-- [`@azure/keyvault-secrets`][kvs-readme] contains `SecretClient` for working with secrets.
+- [`@azure/keyvault-secrets`][kvs-readme] contains `SecretClient` for working with Key Vault secrets.
-- [`@azure/keyvault-certificates`][kvc-readme] contains `CertificateClient` for working with certificates.
+- [`@azure/keyvault-certificates`][kvc-readme] contains `CertificateClient` for working with Key Vault certificates.

 ### Client constructors